Glossary of Terms Used on This Page for Alzheimer’s and Dementia Care

 FRONTOTEMPORAL DEMENTIA (FTD)

-FTD affects the front and side areas of the brain.
+FTD affects the frontal and temporal lobes of the brain.
 It is characterized by changes in personality, behavior, and language.
 It often affects younger individuals and progresses more rapidly.

 MIXED DEMENTIA